Anisotropy-mediated reentrant localization

 With the realization of Anderson localization~\cite{Anderson1958} of matter waves in optical lattice and of light~\cite{Lagendijk1997localization}, many extensions of disordered quantum systems are proposed~\cite{VanTiggelen1999} and implemented with and without interactions.
 A few of notable examples are vibrational modes of polar molecules~\cite{yan2013observation}, Rydberg atoms~\cite{Zeiher2017,deLeseleuc2019}, nitrogen vacancy centers in diamond~\cite{waldherr2014quantum}, magnetic atoms~\cite{dePaz2013nonequilibrium,Baier2016}, photonic crystals~\cite{Hung2016}, nuclear spins~\cite{Alvarez2015}, trapped ions~\cite{richerme2014non,jurcevic2014quasiparticle} and Frenkel excitations~\cite{saikin2013photonics}.

-\rev{In all these systems power-law interactions of dipole-dipole kind are ubiquitous~\cite{VanTiggelen1999}.
-In addition, in the experiments of atomic systems the exponent $a$ of this power-law decay can be precisely controlled in a wide range, $0<a<2$~\cite{richerme2014non,jurcevic2014quasiparticle} and for $a=3$ or $a=6$~\cite{Zeiher2017,deLeseleuc2019}.
-If the excitations in such systems are dilute, the dipole-dipole interaction induces dipole flips of far-away dipoles.
-Thus, this problem has an effective single-particle description of (nearly) non-interacting dipole excitations, where the above interacting term works as the power-law decaying off-diagonal dipole-flip hopping.
-In $2d$ setting, for homogeneous orientation of all dipoles, \rev{perpendicular to their plane}, the corresponding disordered model has {\it deterministic isotropic} long-range hopping.
-Recent studies show that such models in the dimensionality $d$ with fully-correlated hopping terms are localized even beyond the locator expansion convergence~\cite{Burin1989,Deng2018Duality,Nosov2019correlation,Kutlin2020_PLE-RG}.
+In all these systems power-law \rev{decaying interactions} are ubiquitous~\cite{VanTiggelen1999}.
+In addition, in the experiments of atomic systems the exponent $a$ of this power-law decay can be precisely controlled in a wide range, $0<a<2$~\cite{richerme2014non,jurcevic2014quasiparticle} and \rev{$a=3$ or $a=6$ in}~\cite{Zeiher2017,deLeseleuc2019}.
+If the excitations in such systems are dilute, the \rev{long-range interaction induces the flips of far-away excitations}.
+Thus, this problem has an effective single-particle description of (nearly) non-interacting excitations, where the above interacting term works as the power-law decaying \rev{excitation}-flip hopping. \rev{Usually such excitations have internal degrees of freedom, similar to the dipole orientation.
+For homogeneous orientation of all such ``dipoles''}, perpendicular to their plane, the corresponding disordered model has {\it deterministic isotropic} long-range hopping.
+Recent studies show that such models \rev{in the dimensionality $d=1$~\cite{Deng2018Duality,Nosov2019correlation,Kutlin2020_PLE-RG} and $d=3$~\cite{Burin1989}}, with fully-correlated hopping terms are localized even beyond the locator expansion convergence \rev{($a<d$ for the power-law interaction)}.